-5.2.3.3 Bid Items
+5.2.9.4 Bid Items

 On State-let projects, standard KDOT bid items shall be used whenever possible including the proper use of bid item syntax as described in the specification.
 It is also helpful if the options allowed by the bid item are in a configuration that is currently listed in the KDOT Bid Item List.
-Where it is not possible to use an existing bid items, the designer will be required to prepare a Project Special Provision.
-See Section 5.5.2.1.2 below.
+Where it is not possible to use an existing bid item, the designer will be required to prepare a Project Special Provision.
+See Section 5.5.1.1.2 below.

-5.2.3.4 Non-bridge Structures
+5.2.9.5 Non-bridge Structures